 - In Voluntary Provident Fund, the amount can be withdrawn at the retirement or at the end of the current employment.

 - The amount contributed to the VPF account is eligible for deduction if it is more than Rs 1 lakh.
 But the income which is generated through interest is non-taxable provided that the amount generated is not more than 9.5%.

 - This fund can be easily transferred from one employer to another.
 Therefore change of jobs will not affect the benefits from VPF.

 VPF vs PPF vs EPF: Which one is better?

-Eligibility criteria for Voluntary Provident Fund
+Eligibility criteria for VPF

 Voluntary Provident Fund is exclusively for those who are employed and receive their pay through salary account.
 People who are working in unorganized sectors including non-salaried can open up Public Provident Fund through local banks.